 Weight loss programs are used by millions of people to shed unwanted fat and get to a healthy weight.
-In addition to weight loss, weight loss programs have a wide range of other health benefits, from improving cardiovascular health to supporting healthy brain function (1).
+In addition to the scale dropping, weight loss programs have a wide range of other health benefits, from improving cardiovascular health to supporting healthy brain function (1).

 Weight loss programs may also be able to treat or prevent some mood disorders, including depression (2).

+Nutrisystem provides devious meal plans that are very easy to follow, requiring no calorie counting to lose weight.
 The meal plan spreads your food throughout the day, ensuring you eat 6 times a day so you never feel hungry and always have the energy you need when it’s needed.
-Nutrisystem offers a 14-day money-back guarantee if you don’t lose weight.
-Due to its large menu and strict structure, this weight loss program our #1 pick.

 2. South Beach Diet

-South Beach Diet has also been around for a while and was developed by a cardiologist.
-It is designed to help you lose weight and keep it off in the long term.
+South Beach Diet has also been around for a while and was developed by a cardiologist to help you lose weight and keep it off in the long term.
 The program focuses on food groups that are healthy for your heart and on teaching you how to maintain healthy eating habits once you finish the program.

 5. Paleo Diet